Father Edward Dowling

 Next, he tried to use the twelve steps with his own compulsive eating.
 One story of his struggle ends with Father Ed one night eating all the strawberries intended to feed the whole Jesuit Community.
 He became so sick he had to receive last rites.
 He went from 242 to 167 pounds and up again like a yo-yo.
 He asked Bill to start an 00 ("obese obvious") group.

 Often Father Ed spoke of being helped by attending an open AA meeting and wrote to Bill that AA was his "lonely hearts club."
 In his last 20 years his ministry changed radically due to AA and his friendship with Lois and Bill.
 He gave CANA conferences for families, using the twelve steps, once a month from 1942 to 1960.
+Father Ed knew the steps of AA through inpatient treatment were the only way for relief from alcoholism.
 He cheered Lois on as she started and continued with Al-Anon.
 Father Ed rejoiced that in "moving therapy from the expensive clinical couch to the low-cost coffee bar, from the inexperienced professional to the informed amateur, AA has democratized sanity."

 He wrote his superior to free up another Jesuit, Father John Higgins, who was recovering from mental illness, to work with Recovery Inc., a group Dr. Abraham Low had started for people with mental problems.
 Those groups for mental illness were especially close to Father Ed's heart as there was a history of depression in his own family.
 He called people to be "wounded healers" for each other.